 Received an unqualified opinion from its auditors on the annual financial statement and quarterly financial statements for its most recent complete financial year.

 To be listed on the TSE, the number of tradable shares must be a minimum of:

 The following percentages of listed shares must be tradable:

 First Section: 35%.

 With regards to a secondary listing, the TSE provides almost the same criteria as for a primary listing, although some of the requirements that apply to a primary listing do not apply to a secondary listing.
-For example, the following requirements do not apply to a secondary listing (see Question 3):
+For example, the following requirements do not apply to a secondary listing of foreign companies (see Question 3):

 Market capitalisation of tradable shares.

 Public offerings of new shares.

 Public offerings of existing shares (typically by large shareholders).

 A combination of both.